B0neShAd0w/Hacktoria/Lost Down Under.md

 Location 7:

-Let's do some revirse image searching on the `Graffiti`, the first hit has what looks like a close match to the supplied image, we also get a location `Thornbury, Victoria 3071`
+Let's do some reverse image searching on the `Graffiti`, the first hit has what looks like a close match to the supplied image, we also get a location `Thornbury, Victoria 3071`

 ![Screenshot 2022-11-30 141756](https://user-images.githubusercontent.com/117080369/204880702-0a616b3e-bfea-450c-b67c-5c8ff6e6cdd3.png)